Hentra/dyndns-netcup-go/README.md

 ### Run dyndns-netcup-go
 1. Move/rename the file `example.yml` to `config.yml` and fill out all the
 fields.
 There are some comments in the file for further information.
-2. Run `dyndns-netcup-go` in the **same** directory as your configuration file and it will configure your DNS Records.
+2. Run `dyndns-netcup-go -v` in the **same** directory as your configuration file and it will configure your DNS Records.
 You can specify the location of the configuration file with the `-c` or `-config` flag if you dont want to run it in the same directory.
+To disable the output for information remove the `-v` flag.
+You will still get the output from errors.

 It might be necessary to run this program every few minutes.
 That interval depends on how you configured your TTL.

+#### Commandline flags
+For a list of all available command line flags run `dyndns-netcup-go -h`.

 ## Contributing
 For any feature requests and or bugs open up an